-^{} On behalf of the States Members of the United Nations that are members of the Group of 77 and China.
+^{} On behalf of the States Members of the United Nations that are members of the European Union.

 1 Proceedings of the United Nations Conference on Trade and Development, Ninth Session, Midrand, Republic of South Africa, 27 April-11 May 1996, Report and Annexes (United Nations publication, Sales No. E.97.II.D.4), part one, sect.
 A.